News

 1

-Kwang Soon Moon almost 13 years ago
+Kwang Soon Moon over 13 years ago

 Prof. Suh did an excellent job, making KAIST a better place to learn and do research, enhancing the academic status of the university.
 However, the latest incidents raised some concerns on his academic reform policy among the critical media, resulting in the parliamentary enquiry.
 After many moments of soul searching, however, the learned people in Korea accepted the growing pain, and reached a conclusion that his reform policy should be continued not only for the KAIST, but also for the entire community of universities in the nation.